loicdescotte/loicdescotte.github.io/_posts/2016-05-17-kotlin-compose-nullable-future.md

   combine(1) //4
 ```

-`let` on applies if the first part is not null.
+`let` only applies if the first part is not null.
 Either a nullable is returned.

 This is how you can compose futures (using Java 8 CompletableFuture API):